-The secretary keeps and retains records of the UWC's proceedings, storing them in a secure place.
-The secretary will retain records of (i) all complaints received by the UWC; (ii) all actions taken by the UWC in response to informal complaints; (iii) all supplementary documents and evidence received by the UWC in relation to a formal complaint; (iv) all fact-finder reports; (v) minutes from each UWC hearing session [24]; (vi) the report of the hearing panel; (vii) the written notice of the decision maker's decision; and (viii) appeals and decisions regarding appeals.
+The Secretary keeps and retains records of UWC proceedings, storing them in a secure place.
+The Secretary will retain records of (i) all complaints received by the UWC; (ii) all actions taken by the UWC in response to informal complaints; (iii) all supplementary documents and evidence received by the UWC in relation to a formal complaint; (iv) all fact-finder reports; (v) minutes from each UWC hearing session[19]; (vi) the report of the hearing panel; (vii) the written notice provided to the complainant and the written notice provided to the respondent of the decision maker's decision; and (viii) appeals and decisions regarding appeals.

-The Title IX coordinators and the secretary will summarize each formal and informal complaint of sexual misconduct that they receive and the resolution of those complaints, and they will submit the summaries to the University Title IX Coordinator as soon as possible after each complaint is resolved.
+The Secretary will summarize each formal complaint of sexual misconduct that the UWC receives and the resolution of those complaints, and will submit the summaries to the University Title IX Coordinator as soon as possible after each complaint is resolved.
 The summaries will contain sufficient information to allow the University Title IX Coordinator to assess Yale's compliance with the requirements of Title IX.
-Semiannually, the University Title IX Coordinator will publish a statistical abstract of the handling of sexual misconduct complaints at Yale, including a list of disciplinary actions.
+Semiannually, the University Title IX Coordinator will publish a statistical abstract of the handling of sexual misconduct complaints at Yale, including any disciplinary actions taken.
 These abstracts will include no information that would reveal the identities of the parties.

-Last Updated: October 2, 2014
+Last Updated: October 26, 2015